 ACA has adopted a code of ethics governing how its members should conduct themselves.
 Andersen notes that asserting their rights under the fair debt collection law does not absolve consumers of the obligation to pay their debts if they truly owe the money.
 "I strongly suggest that they realize that they owe.
 They need to address those debts and they need to work with debt collectors to work out a reasonable payment plan."

-Stop the calls If collectors are calling incessantly, calling workplaces when they know it is not allowed by employers, jeopardizing a consumer's job or harassing debtors' friends or neighbors, a cease communication letter can be sent.
+If collectors are calling incessantly, calling workplaces when they know it is not allowed by employers, jeopardizing a consumer's job or harassing debtors' friends or neighbors, a cease communication letter can be sent.
 Consumers can request that debt collectors communicate with them only in writing or cease communication altogether.

 Afterward, the debt collector may only communicate with the consumer to inform him or her that collection has been terminated or to let the consumer know about a specific action, such as a lawsuit, the collector intends to make.